Associate in Science in Respiratory Care

 The major is job-oriented and not designed for transfer to a baccalaureate program.
-However, colleges and universities, including the University of Medicine and Dentistry of New Jersey (UMDNJ), New Jersey City University, and Thomas Edison State College, will apply most or all of the courses you have taken toward a bachelor’s degree.
+However, colleges and universities, including Rutgers University, New Jersey City University, and Thomas Edison State College, will apply most or all of the pre-professional courses you have taken toward a bachelor’s degree.

 Are there any requirements I must satisfy before I start taking courses in my major?

 Admission into the program is selective.
-The application deadline for admission into the professional component of the program at UMDNJ is February 1 for courses beginning the following June.
+The application deadline for admission into the professional component of the program at Rutgers University is February 1 for courses beginning the following September.
 Each student must meet with a program advisor prior to submission of an application.
 Students are chosen by a joint admissions committee of both institutions.
 The following are the minimum requirements for admission:

 Be at college level in reading, English, and mathematics, which may require the completion of developmental courses based on placement test scores.